Going Beyond the Script

 On the Streets of Brooklyn

 In the ’70’s, crime was high, drugs were everywhere, and pre-AIDs sexual freedom was rampant.
-Capture the grittiness of pre-Koch New York by choosing just the right drop to capture this glorious city during one of its less glamorous fazes.
+Capture the grittiness of the pre-Koch New York of Saturday Night Fever by choosing just the right drop to capture this glorious city during one of its less glamorous fazes.
 This East Side Street backdrop is ideal for channeling Tony’s corner of Brooklyn.
 (The Bay Ridge neighborhood.)
 The drop combines light and shade, making the details of a city block come to life.
 A fire escape looms over the street, contributing to Tony’s feeling of being trapped.
 This would be a great backdrop for meeting Tony’s group of moocher friends, who fancy themselves to be a lot cooler than they really are (“Boogie Shoes”).
 For a similar look in different sizes, see TheatreWorld’s East Side Street – B backdrop.

 This Under the Bridge backdrop brings a similarly onerous feeling.
 The vibrant street details and pops of color are brimming with energy, yet the elevated train tracks give the sense of being buried under the city.
 Rust and dirt details give the impression of dilapidation.
 With only a tiny sliver of open sky and complicated bridge works pressing down from above, it provides a perfect analogy for Tony’s social circumstances.